danielrenzal/shortly/README.md

 - Receive an error message when the `form` is submitted if:
   - The `input` field is empty

-(I also added some additional features such as remove button, loading animation and a more complete error handling)
+#### What I added as an additional feature
+- Remove button
+- Loading animation
+- A more complete error handling

 ### Links